 ObjectiveThe aim of the Summer School Entrepreneurship in Humanities is to support humanities scholars in fostering the acquisition of interdisciplinary skills and identifying new entrepreneurial opportunities with highly innovative profiles.

 Andrea Bonaccorsi, Professor of Engineering Management at the University of Pisa and expert in economics and science of innovation, is the scientific director of the program.
-The 2020 edition of the Summer School is promoted by Fondazione Golinelli with the support of Gate: Galileo Aggregator for Technology and Enterprise, based in Pisa.
+The 2020 edition of the Summer School was promoted by Fondazione Golinelli with the support of Gate: Galileo Aggregator for Technology and Enterprise, based in Pisa.

 NEW: In addition to the third edition of the summer school in Bologna, a first edition of the program was inaugurated in Bari.
 Following the Covid-19 emergency, both editions were reformulated thanks to the use of distance learning platforms designed in collaboration with local partners and associations.

-Thanks to the support of Fondazione Golinelli and its partners, 30 full scholarships and 5 tuition scholarships are awarded for each edition.
+Thanks to the support of Fondazione Golinelli and its partners, 30 full scholarships and 5 tuition scholarships were awarded for each edition.
 The Bolognese edition is supported by Marino and Paola Golinelli, as part of the initiatives of the philanthropic program Marino punto Cento, which celebrates the centenary of the founder and honorary president of Fondazione Golinelli.

 The Summer School Entrepreneurship in Humanities is a two-week full-time course.